 Kessler's theory suggests that the five personality patterns are formed as a way of coping with and adapting to childhood experiences.
 For example, the Leaving pattern may be formed in response to a childhood that was marked by rejection or abandonment.
 The child may develop a tendency to avoid intimacy and commitment as a way of protecting themselves from further hurt and rejection.
 Similarly, the Merging pattern may be formed in response to a childhood that was marked by emotional enmeshment with a parent or caregiver.
 The child may develop a tendency to become emotionally enmeshed with others and to have difficulty maintaining boundaries as a way of coping with their childhood experiences.

-The 5 Personality Patterns is based on Characterology
+The 5 Personality Patterns are based on Characterology

 What is Characterology by Wilhelm Reich

-- The Schizoid character: is characterized by a withdrawn and detached personality and is associated with a tendency to avoid intimacy and commitment
+1. The Schizoid Character is characterized by a withdrawn and detached personality and is associated with a tendency to avoid intimacy and commitment.

-- The Oral character: characterized by a round, soft physique and associated with a tendency to become emotionally enmeshed with others and to have difficulty maintaining boundaries
+2. The Oral Character is characterized by a round, soft physique and associated with a tendency to become emotionally enmeshed with others and to have difficulty maintaining boundaries.

-- The Rigid character: characterized by a thin, bony physique and associated with a tendency to be inflexible, perfectionistic and to have difficulty relaxing
+3. The Rigid Character is characterized by a thin, bony physique and associated with a tendency to be inflexible, perfectionistic, and to have difficulty relaxing.

-- The Masochistic character: is characterized by a sturdy, muscular physique and associated with a tendency to suppress emotions and to be stoic and self-reliant
+4. The Masochistic Character is characterized by a sturdy, muscular physique and associated with a tendency to suppress emotions and to be stoic and self-reliant.

-- The Narcissistic character: is characterized by a large, imposing physique and is associated with a tendency to be dominant, controlling and forceful
+5. The Narcissistic Character is characterized by a large, imposing physique and is associated with a tendency to be dominant, controlling and forceful.

-Gift: More spiritual, more psychic, a healer, highly sensitive person that has not developed a strong energetic boundary, so the incoming stimuli from the external senses are too much.
+• Strengths: Intuition, creativity, and an ability to see the bigger picture.
+More spiritual, more psychic, a healer, and a highly sensitive person who has not developed a strong, energetic boundary, so the incoming stimuli from the external senses are too much.

 Energy goes towards another person standing next to him, "It hurts, but I want you to fix it for me.".